eclipse/paho.mqtt.rust/README.md

 ## Incubator

-This is the initial incubator branch for development and testing out an API for the Rust language.
+This is the incubator branch for development and testing out an API for the Rust language.

 _The API is likely to change repeatedly and often while the code is being developed in this branch.
 Use it with caution._

+Initial development is being done on Linux.
+That is currently the only system known to work, although even that requires a few work-arounds as listed below.

 It is hoped that a full, stable, version 1.0 release should be ready by early 2018.